 - teaching the idea that conversation is based on perspectives; the questions and comments asked are based on our relationships and interests.

-- teaching strategies to identify the size of the problem; does your reaction match the size of the problem?
+- teaching strategies to identify the size of the problem.

 Social Thinking Groups

-WHO: Our social groups are offered for children ages 4-9 years of age who demonstrate challenges with social development.
-Children are matched based on age, developmental level and needs.
+WHO: Our social groups are offered for children ages 4-11 years of age who demonstrate challenges with social development.
+Children are matched based on age, personal goals and needs.
 We are very committed to ensuring group partners matched appropriately so optimal social learning and social thinking can occur.
+We really want the kids to connect and really enjoy sharing their time together.
 A group will never consist of more than 5-6 children.
-Groups are organized and lead by Speech-Language Pathologist, Briar Cipryk, who has a keen interest in social thinking and obtained her clinical training certificate in 2016 while attending the Boston Social Thinking clinic.
+Groups are organized by Speech-Language Pathologist, Briar Cipryk, who has a keen interest in social thinking and obtained her clinical training certificate in 2016 while attending the Boston Social Thinking clinic.
+Groups are lead by Speech-Language Pathologists with training in Social Thinking concepts.

 WHAT: Our Social Thinking groups focus on vocabulary and concepts created by Michelle Garcia Winner M.S.
 CCC-SLP and Leah Kuypers M.A., Ed, OTR/L. You can learn more at Social Thinking and Zones of Regulation.